FCC to begin $50 broadband subsidy program May 12

 "The pandemic proved that all Americans need reliable broadband connections for everything from applying for jobs, to working at home, to participating in school," AT&T Communications CEO Jeff McElfresh said in a statement.
 "We are eager to step up and work hand-in-hand with the federal government to provide relief to customers while helping to bridge the Digital Divide."

 AT&T said that the EBB benefits can be applied to "select wireline and wireless broadband service plans" for both new and existing customers.
 These select plans include AT&T Fiber's 1 GIG plan (Internet 1000).
 AT&T wireless customers will be able to use the subsidy for AT&T Unlimited Your Way, Unlimited Starter, Extra and Elite plans, all of which have 5G access included.
-Select AT&T Prepaid and Cricket plans will also be eligible for the program, but AT&T did not specify which plans.
+Select AT&T Prepaid and Cricket plans will also be eligible for the program, but AT&T didn't specify which plans.
 Details will be available soon at att.com/EBB, the company said.

 Beyond subsidies

-AT&T and Verizon have each stated that they are committed to helping close the digital divide.
+AT&T and Verizon have each said they're committed to helping close the digital divide.
 AT&T touted its Access from AT&T program that offers qualifying households wireline internet service at discounted rates.
-The company also noted that it recently announced that it will invest $2 billion over the next three years through low-cost broadband service offerings and community investment to help close the digital divide.
+The company also noted that it recently announced it'll invest $2 billion over the next three years through low-cost broadband service offerings and community investment to help close the digital divide.

 Verizon says it plans to invest $3 billion over the next five years in what it calls "responsible business investment," which includes more affordable broadband offerings.

-"Responsible business isn't philanthropy, it must be part of the core strategy," Hans Vestberg, Chairman and CEO of Verizon said in a statement.
+"Responsible business isn't philanthropy, it must be part of the core strategy," Hans Vestberg, chairman and CEO of Verizon, said in a statement.
 "We are committed to building sustainable solutions for our key stakeholders and driving access to mobility, broadband and cloud services for all."

-As part of this effort, Verizon announced Friday a plan to help bring digital skill training to rural communities.
+As part of this effort, Verizon announced Friday a plan to help bring digital skills training to rural communities.
 The company is partnering with the National 4-H Council to offer digital skills training to adults in rural communities, with a specific focus on people of color.
-Working with nine Historically Black Colleges and Universities, all land-grant institutions, the program will credential teens in the communities to provide training that is expected to empower 15,000 adults with basic digital skills needed for jobs, education, banking and healthcare by the end of the year.
+Working with nine historically Black colleges and universities, all land-grant institutions, the program will credential teens in the communities to provide training that's expected to empower 15,000 adults with basic digital skills needed for jobs, education, banking and health care by the end of the year.
 This initiative is a part of Verizon's efforts to support digital inclusion in rural communities.

 Political pressure

-All of this comes as the Biden Administration is pushing it's more than $2 trillion infrastructure plan, which includes $100 billion in funding to help bridge the digital divide.
+All of this comes as the Biden administration is pushing its more than $2 trillion infrastructure plan, which includes $100 billion in funding to help bridge the digital divide.
 In addition to getting infrastructure to areas of the country that are unserved or underserved, the Biden plan also calls for more digital equity.
-He has specifically stated that the federal government will not provide subsidies for broadband service forever and that more affordable offerings need to be made available for Americans who can't afford the services.
+The president has specifically said the federal government won't provide subsidies for broadband service forever and that more affordable offerings need to be made available for Americans who don't have enough to pay for the services.

-While the plan has yet to be fleshed out and defined, broadband providers are already pushing back on key aspects, such as prioritizing federal spending on government-run or nonprofit networks.
+Though the plan has yet to be fleshed out and defined, broadband providers are already pushing back on key aspects, such as prioritizing federal spending on government-run or nonprofit networks.
 The cable industry, in particular, opposes federal support for companies deploying "future-proof" infrastructure, which many in the industry believe is a veiled reference to favoring companies building fiber infrastructure.
 And all the big providers oppose any hint of potential price regulation on broadband.

-Biden announced on Wednesday that he has put Vice President Kamala Harris in charge of the digital divide effort.
+Biden announced Wednesday that he's put Vice President Kamala Harris in charge of the digital divide effort.
 Biden's choice to put Harris in charge is a sign the White House sees broadband as a top priority.